Sustainable accommodations for greener travel

 Small initiatives, but certainly in large hotels these can make a big difference.
 One less wash per day saves a lot of energy and water.
 And those little shampoo bottles are all thrown away after one use.
 Think of all the plastic waste!

-And there are many other small sustainable initiatives, such as recycled toilet paper or digital invoices.
+And there are many other small sustainable initiatives, such as recycled toilet paper, a vegetable garden or chickens for fresh breakfast eggs.
 I once saw a hostel offering the possibility to borrow shopping bags or exchange clothes.

 Big sustainable initiatives